Fate of city trees, water pipeline restoration, Gilkey Creek bridge highlight CCNA meeting

 The limestone bridge, built in the 1920s, is showing signs of deterioration, and Everman, who is coordinating the project, explained he is working to acquire necessary funding, determining what needs to be done to repair it and who will carry out the plans.
 He showed several photographs of the bridge site through the years.

 The potential project has brought together three neighborhood associations: Ed Custer from the Central Park neighborhood, Andy Allard from the Fairfield neighborhood, and Keeler from the CCN.
-Also working with Everman, who is coordinating the project, are Mike Zelenski from Mott Community College, and Mike Lynch of Millington, business agent for the Bricklayers and Allied Craftworkers Union Local 2.
+Also working with Everman are Mike Zelenski from Mott Community College, and Mike Lynch of Millington, business agent for the Bricklayers and Allied Craftworkers Union Local 2.
 Also involved are structural engineer, Mike Weise, architect and CCN resident Kurt Neiswender, and representatives of the Michigan Department of Environmental Quality (MDEQ).

 One photo, from the 1920s, was taken before the bridge existed, showing just a field.
 Another one showed the Burroughs home that sat on the property.
 Everman said the bridge actually was decorated with leftover stones from that home.
 Then Everman showed a recent one with Flint City Council members Eric Mays and Allan Griggs standing in front of it.